Dapo Olorunyomi is the owner and chief editor of the Nigerian online newspaper Premium Times. let’s look into his full biography and net worth below.

 In June 1995, under General Sani Abacha’s military government, Kunle Ajibade of The News, Chris Anyanwu of The Sunday Magazine, George M’Bah of Tell Magazine, and Ben Charles-Obi of Classique Magazine were jailed for writing about what they thought was a plot to overthrow the Abacha government.

-A Special Military Tribunal tried these journalists in secret, charged them with “treason after the fact,” found them guilty, and put them in jail for life.
 Because he worked for The News magazine, Olorunyomi was on the Abacha government’s wanted list.
 He was forced to leave Nigeria and go live in the United States.